gzhuldas/AB_test/README.md

 visits — the number of visits on the date specified in the A/B test group specified

-### Assigned tasks description:
-1. Worked closely with Marketing Department of online retail store to complile a list of 9 hypotheses to boost revenue.
-Each hypothesis were specified according to Reach, Impact, Confidence and Effort.
-Prioritized the hypotheses according to ICE and RICE frameworks.
-Identified the difference between the frameworks.
-2. Conducted A/B tests.
-3. Analyzed A/B tests by creating visualizations of:

 #### Cumulative revenue by group.
 ![image](https://github.com/gzhuldas/AB_test/assets/72769986/405c619d-4595-4188-9763-38b468a6e2f0)